 Coursework in Psychology and Behavior Degree Programs

-College degrees in psychology may include widely varied coursework, a reflection of the broad array of possible psychology careers, Basic courses in human cognition and behavior, and human anatomy and physiology lay the groundwork for more advanced coursework at the master and doctoral degree levels.
+College degree program in social science in psychology may include widely varied coursework, a reflection of the broad array of possible psychology careers, Basic courses in human cognition and behavior, and human anatomy and physiology lay the groundwork for more advanced coursework at the master and doctoral degree levels.
 Advanced coursework may cover subjects like neuropsychiatry, neurobiology, and abnormal psychology.
 The study of mood disorders ranges from common conditions such as clinical depression and bipolar disorder to rarer disorders like schizophrenia and dissociative (multiple) personality disorder.

 Psychology and Behavior Career Outlook